 Discharging service users Number of isolation days required Does isolation need to be completed in hospital?
-COVID-19 Clinical requirement for stepdown Testing required for stepdown on to the care home. require further testing.
-Oi!IO? nor require further testing.
-See PHS COVID-19: information and quidance for care home settings for discharge testing details if the COVID-19 recovered patient has completed their 14 day isolation period in hospital Patients being discharged to their own home - General 14 days from symptom onset (or first positive test if symptom onset undetermined) May complete at home and follow Stay at home guidance.
+COVID-19 Clinical requirement for stepdown Testing required for stepdown isolation period in hospital Patients being discharged to their own home - General 10 days from symptom onset (or first positive test if symptom onset undetermined) May complete at home (if not already completed as an inpatient) and follow Stay at home guidance.
+Once home, isolation rules in line with community self isolation requirements should be followed.
 Must be given clear advice for what to do if their symptoms worsen.
 Clinical improvement with at least some respiratory recovery.
 Absence of fever for 48 hours without use of antipyretics.
-Not routinely required Patients being discharged to their own home - someone in household is severely immunocompromi sed or at risk of severe illness Chapter 14a of the Green Book 14 days from symptom onset (or first positive test if symptom onset undetermined) from anyone immunocompromis ed or at severe risk improvement with at least some respiratory recovery.
-Absence of fever for 48 hours without Testing for clearance is encouraged
+Not routinely required Patients being discharged to their own home - someone in household is severely immunocompro mised or at risk of severe illness Chapter 14a of the Green Book 10 days from symptom onset (or first positive test if symptom onset undetermined) Wherever possible, patient should be discharged to a different household from anyone immunocompromi sed or at severe risk of infection.
+If not possible - see 'testing required for stepdown' column.
+Clinical improvement with at least some respiratory recovery.
+Absence of fever for 48 hours without use of antipyretics.
+Testing for clearance is encouraged